Does Eating Breakfast Boost Your Metabolism? What Research Shows

 Scientific study visualization showing metabolic rate comparison

-The "breakfast is the most important meal" idea has an interesting history.
-In 1944, a marketing campaign by General Foods (makers of Grape-Nuts cereal) promoted eating "a good breakfast" as essential for health.
-Earlier, in 1863, James Caleb Jackson invented granola, and the Kellogg brothers later popularized cereal—with significant marketing budgets behind these efforts.
+The "breakfast is the most important meal" idea came from cereal advertising.
+In 1944, General Foods (makers of Grape-Nuts) ran a campaign promoting "a good breakfast" as essential for health.
+Granola was invented in 1863 by James Caleb Jackson, and the Kellogg brothers later popularized cereal on the back of big marketing budgets.

 The cereal industry has funded much of the breakfast research over the decades.
-This doesn't automatically invalidate the research, but it does explain why "eat breakfast" became such entrenched dietary advice.
+That doesn't automatically invalidate the studies, but it does explain why "eat breakfast" became such entrenched dietary advice.

 What the Research Actually Shows